 They say bad luck comes in threes, and today’s certainly no exception.
 As I pulled into my road, and started to reverse into a parking space, I managed to clip the rear wing of someone’s car, putting a nice dent in both mine and theirs.
 So that’s an insurance claim against me as well! :o(

 All in all, a pretty bad day.
-And I still haven’t been able deliver this tape!!
+And I still haven’t been able to deliver this tape!!